Frequently Asked Questions

 What happens if I spill something in a B.O.S.S. van?

 Accidents happen!
-Depending on the type of spill, B.O.S.S. will assess how it should be cleaned.
+Depending on the type of spill, we will assess it for cleaning.
 If professional services are needed, the rider is responsible for the cleaning fee, which will appear as a hold on their PAWS account.

 Can I bring a guest with me?

-Yes.
-Current students are allowed to bring 1 guest with them.
-The student is responsible for the guest’s behavior and well-being while using the service.
-Any violation of B.O.S.S. or University policies including applicable laws may result in denial of service for the student, guest or both.
+Yes, current students can bring one (1) non-UWM guest.
+Remember, you are responsible for their behavior and well-being throughout the service.
+Any violations of B.O.S.S. and/or University policies, including state and federal laws, may result in denial of service for you, your guest, or both.

 Can I bring a child as a guest?